-Thanks are due to Dr. Michael Persinger for his extensive help in developing The Shiva Stimulation System.
-Persinger’s Endorsement.
+Thanks to Dr. Michael Persinger for his extensive help with The Shiva Stimulation System.
+Persinger’s Endorsement (new window).

 The Shiva Neural Stimulation System

-Legal: Shiva Neural Stimulation signals are based on signal templates licensed by Stan Koren and Dr. Michael A. Persinger as used in the “Octopus Device”.
-Shiva does not prevent, diagnose or treat any medical disorders.
+Legal: Shiva Neural Stimulation signals are based on signal templates licensed by Stan Koren and Dr. Michael A. Persinger.

-Although the underlying mechanisms for all such perceptions seem to be very similar, different psychic skills call for different explanations.
-Remote viewing and telepathy involve perception in spite of spatial distances, while precognition involves seeing things in spite of being distant from us in time.
+Although the mechanisms for all psychic perceptions seem to be very similar, different psychic skills call for different explanations.
+Remote viewing and telepathy involve perception across distances, while precognition involves seeing things in spite of being distant from us in time.

-We’ll look at remote viewing and telepathy here, because that’s where our evidence applies.
+We’ll look at remote viewing and telepathy because that’s where our evidence applies, and offer a few thoughts on precognition.

 The best way to start is to define the words.
 Telepathy is “… a significant correlation between specific components of the behavior of a stimulus person and of a response person” (Persinger).